cloud-gov/federalist.18f.gov/pages/documentation/before-you-launch.md

 - Slack: `#federalist-support`

 2. Federalist support will:
-- initiate a GSA IT-provided site scan of the preview build of your site to identify any vulnerabilites
+- initiate GSA IT-provided scans of the preview build and source code of your site to identify any vulnerabilites
 - send you a brief site questionnaire that must be completed before continuing

-3. Complete the site questionnaire and resolve all vulnerabilities identified by the site scans (this may take several scans)
+3. Complete the site questionnaire and resolve all vulnerabilities identified by the vulnerability scans (this may take several scans)

 4. Complete the process of [adding your custom domain](/documentation/custom-domains)